ibraheemcisse/trading-infra-lab/README.md

 Active experimental system.

-The project is continuously tested, broken, repaired, and documented.
-The primary output is not uptime—it is operational understanding of trading infrastructure under failure conditions.
+Components are continuously tested, intentionally broken, recovered, and documented.
+The primary output is operational understanding of trading infrastructure under failure conditions.

 ---